Meet The WeatherSTAR 3000

 The Weather Channel phased them out at the beginning of the next year (1987).

-The last local forecast I have with a background image was January 1987.
+The last local forecast I have with a background image was on January 29, 1987.

 The Weather Channel said that viewers were complaining that they could not read the local forecast text.